ChicoState/PantryNET/CONTRIBUTOR.md

 We want to create a system to manage the inventory of a food pantry, as well as generate reports about the pantry's activities.
 We need to design a website that manages the information.

 Our project keeps track of all the details of the Pantry activities.
+Details are as below,

+1.

 # Short Links to Important Resources:
    docs: handbook / roadmap (you'll learn more about this in the roadmapping session)